jina-ai/finetuner/docs/get-started/covid-qa.md

 Precisely, "tuning" means:
 - we set up a Jina search pipeline and will look at the top-K semantically similar questions;
 - we accept or reject the results based on their quality;
-- we let the model to remember our feedback and produces better search result.
+- we let the model remember our feedback and produce better search results.

-Hopefully the procedure converges after several rounds; and we get a tuned embedding for better search task.
+Hopefully the procedure converges after several rounds and we get a tuned embedding for better search tasks.

 ## Build embedding model

-Let's write a 2-layer MLP as our {ref}`embedding model<embedding-model>` using any of the following framework.
+Let's write a 2-layer MLP as our {ref}`embedding model<embedding-model>` using any of the following frameworks:

 ````{tab} PyTorch